InfluxDB Cloud Now Beta on Azure

 As an auto-scaling database cluster, InfluxDB Cloud has nearly infinite scalability and requires you to do almost no database management of your own.

 Our new Azure service extends our existing availability in AWS Oregon and Frankfurt and Google Iowa.
+(That’s as of when this post was written.
+Here is the current list of InfluxDB Cloud Regions.)
 Because much of the interest for InfluxDB Cloud on Azure came from our European users, we decided to start this service in the Azure Western Europe datacenter in Amsterdam.

 If you’re getting a case of deja vu, it’s because a couple of weeks ago, we announced the GA of InfluxDB Enterprise on Azure.
 So, how is this different?